jasb3110/Radiocarbon-reservoir/README.md

 Radiocarbon ( $^{14}C$ ) is a cosmogenic radionuclide produced in the upper atmosphere that is frequently used in paleoceanography to date sediments cores.
 However, dating marine sediment records have an important particularity, given that contemporaneous terrestrial and marine organism have different $^{14}C$ ages because the ocean is a source of $^{14}C$ and thus marine organisms appear to be older than contemporaneous terrestrial organisms.

-This effect is called the marine reservoir effect (MRE), it varies in space and time as a function of changes in oceanic circulation, river discharge, upwelling intensity, and the origin of the upwelled waters, and thus needs to be considered while dating marine sediment cores.
+This effect is called the marine reservoir effect (MRE), it varies in space and time as a function of oceanography changes, river discharge, upwelling intensity, and the origin of the upwelled waters, and thus needs to be considered while dating marine sediment cores.
 Recently an internationally agreed marine radiocarbon age calibration curve (Marine20) was released and provides a global average marine record of radiocarbon from 0 to 55 calibrated Kiloyears before to present, thus serving as a baseline for regional oceanic variation.

 Here we compare the marine reservoir ages (MRA) obtained from the previous version with the new calibration curve based on 90 published marine-terrestrial pairs samples obtained in the Eastern Pacific Ocean between 0 to 50°S. We applied a bootstrapping method and the output data were sorted for spatial position and time period.
 Then, we calculated the MRA by error propagation and generalized additive model.
 According to our results, the MRA show a pattern of time-space distribution at millennial time scales, with larger MRA ages north of 22°S .
 These observations suggest that oceanic circulation is a key factor that modulated MRA during last 12 Kyr in the Eastern Tropical South Pacific.